The House from "Morris's Views of Seats," 1880s.

 The House as seen in the 17th century, from an 1804 copperplate engraving from 'ngland Delineated.'

-House & Family History: The name of the Castle, meaning "beautiful view" in French, dates to a famous Norman castle built in the 11th century by Robert de Todeni (later Robert de Belvedeir), Standard Bearer to William the Conqueror.
-This castle was mostly destroyed by Lord Hastings in the 15th century during the Wars of the Roses.
-The Castle ruins laid untouched for years, until rebuilt in the 16th century by the 1st Earl of Rutland, using stone from the recently dissolved Croxton Abbey and Belvoir Priory.
-This Castle was also demolished -- this time in 1649, during a siege by Parliamentarians during the English Civil War (during the Civil War Belvoir was a notable stronghold of the king's supporters; Charles I spent a night here on his way into Lincolnshire during the war).
-The Castle was rebuilt again in the 1650s and 1660s, when it was noted for its plantations on the top of the hill (see engraving in the "Images" section).
-Belvoir, as seen today, is based on the 17th century Castle, designed on the courtyard plan of a Norman castle, with enormous alterations and remodelings that took place between 1801 and 1830 to the designs of James Wyatt and his office.
-The interiors were redone to the taste of Elizabeth, 5th Duchess of Rutland (1780-1825); the most notable and famous of the new rooms is the famous Elizabeth Saloon, named after the duchess.
+House & Family History: The name of the castle, meaning "beautiful view" in French, dates to a famous Norman castle built in the 11th century by Robert de Todeni (later Robert de Belvedeir), standard bearer to William the Conqueror.
+This castle was mostly destroyed by Lord Hastings in the 15th century during the Wars of the Roses and remained ruinous for years.
+Belvoir was rebuilt in the 16th century by the 1st Earl of Rutland, using stone from the recently dissolved Croxton Abbey and Belvoir Priory.
+This castle was also destroyed—this time in 1649, as part of a siege by Parliamentarians during the English Civil War (during the war Belvoir was a notable stronghold of the king's supporters; Charles I spent a night here on his way into Lincolnshire during the Civil War).
+The castle was rebuilt again in the 1650s and 1660s, after which it was noted for its plantations on the top of the hill (see engraving in the "Images" section).
+Today's Belvoir, complete with 1,200 windows, is mostly a 19th century creation.
+Based on the 17th century castle, and incorporating parts of the earlier castles, this romantic 19th century building was commissioned by Elizabeth, 5th Duchess of Rutland (1780-1825).
+Initially erected to the designs of James Wyatt, the first creation was virtually destroyed by the catastrophic fire of October 26, 1816; after the fire, members of Wyatt's family (James Wyatt had died in 1813) came together to create the Belvoir of today.
+All over this was overseen by the 5th Duchess, who tragically didn't live to see the finished interiors.
+Her husband named the grandest of these new rooms, the Louis XIV style Elizabeth Saloon, in her memory.
+The convicted war criminal Hermann Göring, reichsmarschall and Hitler's Luftwaffe head, supposedly planned to requisition Belvoir as his English hunting lodge after the Nazi invasion of Britain.
 Belvoir is at the center of Catherine Bailey's 2012 book, "The Secret Rooms: A True Story of a Haunted Castle, a Plotting Duchess, and a Family Secret."

 Comments: Pevsner called Belvoir "…much the beau ideal of the romantic castle."
 In 1846 "White's Directory" cited Belvoir as "by far the most superb architectural ornament of which Leicestershire can boast."